pinobatch/hello-world/Xubuntu_setup.md

     unzip ~/Downloads/jester.zip
     ls

 Make sure `Jester.ttf` shows up in the list.
+Then spray it over the rest of the UI:

+* In Appearance, set the default font to Jester 10.
+* In Window Manager, set the title font to Jester Bold 10 and the theme to Daloa, which has frames thicker than 1 pixel to allow practical resizing.
+* In Window Manager Tweaks, change the key used to grab windows to Super, so as not to interfere with GIMP's use of Alt.

+Other fonts to download include Wasted Collection, Comic Neue, and Patrick Hand.

 Power Manager: